 A couple of weeks ago I was in Christchurch, New Zealand.
 Yes, I was there just days before the earthquake, but I’m not gonna talk about that in this post.
-While I was there, I had the urge of getting a tattoo.
+While I was there, I had the urge of getting my first tattoo.
 If you want to know why, well… I don’t kinda have an answer to that question… :-).
 I gave it some serious thoughts myself and, after a few days and nights of pondering things out, I decided that I got a (Scorpio shaped, if you really want to know) tattoo, just because I wanted to.
 Period.

 I didn’t have a tattoo before and I knew little about the whole thing.
 Everything happened really fast.
 It took roughly two hours, in which I stayed pretty much like a stone on a chair, having my skin sewed with an electric needle which punched me 300 times per second.
 But I’m very happy with the result.
 Not only because I got a very nice piece of work, but also because, as always, this new and apparently out of nothing experience, taught me a great deal.
 If you’re curious what exactly I learned from this, well, just read on :-).

 If you’re a normal person, getting a tattoo hurts.
 By normal person I mean one with a regular nerve and skin structure.
 There are people who are not able to sense pain on their skin and for them, getting a tattoo is like brushing their hair.
 For me, it wasn’t.
 I’m a normal person and my skin nerves are performing exactly as they should do: informing me of every aggression that might happen, by triggering pain.